gtaylor/EVE-Market-Data-Relay/doc_src/index.rst

 EVE Market Data Relay (EMDR)
 ============================

-EVE Market Data Relay is  a super-scalable, super-available way to accept a large amount of user-submitted market data (via uploaders), and re-broadcast said data in near real-time to a large number of subscribers.
+EVE Market Data Relay is  a super-scalable, super-stable way to accept a large amount of user-submitted market data (via uploaders), and re-broadcast said data in near real-time to a large number of subscribers.

-The end result is that those writing market-data driven applications could simply subscribe to a "firehose" of market data, and get going, without having to hassle with writing uploaders or data submission APIs.
-Users wouldn't need to be asked to install yet another upload, or twiddle the settings on their existing one.
-More about this can be seen in :doc:`overview`.
+The end result is that those writing market-data driven applications can simply subscribe to a "firehose" of market data, without having to hassle with writing uploaders, data submission APIs, or scraping data from other market sites.

+For a more complete run-down, see :doc:`overview`.

 Learning more
 -------------